Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 Wish you were here

-The ballads and beats blindside me.
+The ballads and beats blindside me through the decades.
+Time passes but the music does not.
 And I am grateful for the shape of their refrain.

-This piece was written for Lipstick Rodeo Magazine’s ‘music’ edition.
+This piece was written for Lipstick Rodeo Magazine’s ‘music’ edition in memory of my father, Robert Treat Boody.

 Heather Wasklewicz